 2012 © Copyright.
 All rights reserved – Updated October 10, 2017

-A lot of groups are created in Greece lately as we realize that the crisis is installed and is growing.
-People who no longer want to experience alone their own insecurity, and at the same time are looking for ways to react, to interact and to communicate they come together to intervene in local issues, to share cultural interests and to give a helping hand.
-The groups are formed from companions we might not have met since puberty, schoolmates, acquaintances from places of origin, from the neighborhood and from the locality we spend our summer holidays.
+Many groups are created in Greece lately – I refer to the 2012 when this post was first uploaded – with the widespread realisation that the crisis has not only been installed here, but it is growing.
+A lot of us no longer want to experience alone our own insecurities.
+At the same time we are looking for ways to react, to interact and to communicate.
+People come together to intervene in local issues, to share cultural interests and to give a helping hand.
+The groups are formed from friends who might not have met since puberty, schoolmates, acquaintances from places of origin, from the neighbourhood, from where we spend our summer holidays.

-At the Greek island of Kea, or Tzia, in Cyclades, ‘The Friends of Kea’ organized a tour by the archaeologist Niki Vassilikou of the 2nd Ephorate of Byzantine Antiquities.
+At the Greek island of Kea or Tzia, in Cyclades, ‘The Friends of Kea’ have organised a tour under the guidance of the archaeologist Niki Vassilikou of the 2nd Ephorate of Byzantine Antiquities.

-From the capital of the island Ioulis taking the road to Messaria, you see up on a hill the church with an old tower arising from the ruins of the monastery.
-The church is dated from 1651 and it was probably built at the ruins of an oldest Byzantine church.
+Following the road from Ioulida to Pera Meria and Ellinika, we see up on a hill a church next to an old tower rising from the ruins of a monastery.
+The church is dated from 1651 and it was probably built at the ruins of a Byzantine church.

 Τhis is the most important Byzantine monument of Kea.
-What is left from the monastery, prosperous as late as the 17th c. is the church.
-It is a basilica cross shaped with a dome (cross-registered, a sample of the transitional type), with murals of the last few decades of the 13th century.
+From the monastery that was still prosperous in the 17th century only the church survives.
+It is a basilica cross-shaped with a dome (cross-registered, a sample of the transitional type) with murals dated from the last decades of the 13th century.

 2012 © Copyright.
 All rights reserved